JingfengYao/JingfengYao/README.md

 ### Hi there 👋, this is Jingfeng Yao

-😄 I'm a second-year Ph.D. student at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/)), supervised by Prof. [Xinggang Wang](https://xwcv.github.io/).
+😄 I'm a 3rd-year Ph.D student and expected to graduate in 2027 at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/)), supervised by Prof. [Xinggang Wang](https://xwcv.github.io/).

 🔭 I'm working on computer vision.
 My previous work focused on visual perception, including representation learning, image matting, and image segmentation.